Group Testing: An Information Theory Perspective: SSS: Smallest satisfying set

 and using the fact that

 (see \cite[eq.
-(41)]{aldridge-baldassini-johnson}), we can deduce that \eqref{eq:SSSPsuc} is bounded away from 1. \rev{Note that proving a converse for the choice \eqref{eq:T_choice_SSS} also proves the same converse for all larger values of $T$, since additional tests can only help the SSS algorithm.}
+(41)]{aldridge-baldassini-johnson}), we can deduce that \eqref{eq:SSSPsuc} is bounded away from 1. \rev{Note that proving this converse for the choice \eqref{eq:T_choice_SSS} also proves it for all larger values of $T$, since additional tests can only lead to fewer masked items.}

 In Definition \ref{def:achievable}, using the binomial coefficient approximation \eqref{eq:bincoeffequiv}, this means that if the rate exceeds

 then the success probability is bounded away from 1. \end{proof}